Holy War (BYU–Utah): 2025: Bear on the Loose

 Going into the 2025 matchup, BYU was unbeaten (6–0) and ranked 15th in the country.
 Utah (5–1) was also ranked (23rd), which marked the first time since 2009 that both teams were ranked in the AP Top 25 for the Holy War.
 Additionally, the national pregame show Big Noon Kickoff was hosted in Provo for the first time in the rivalry's history.

 Utah, led by new starting quarterback Devon Dampier, outgained the Cougars by over 100 yards, including rushing for 226 yards.
 However, miscues and failures to capitalize on opportunities plagued the Utes all night; they turned the ball over twice and were penalized 12 times for 77 yards.
 BYU responded with a strong ground game of their own; they rushed for 202 yards, led by running back LJ Martin and true freshman signal-caller Bear Bachmeier.
 Despite both teams' general success moving the football (both averaged over 5 yards per play), both teams' defenses also kept the opposition out of the end zone for much of the night, with BYU holding a 10–7 lead after three quarters.
 After the Utes took their first lead of the game (14–10) early in the fourth, BYU scored two consecutive touchdowns to regain a 24–14 lead, punctuated by a 22-yard touchdown run by Bachmeier.
 Bachmeier's touchdown was noted for him evading eight different Utah defenders, as well as dragging two into the end zone.
 The physical nature of the play prompted FOX Sports commentator Jason Benetti to exclaim, "There's a Bear on the loose in Provo!"
 The Utes scored late to cut the deficit to three, but failed to convert an onside kick, securing a 24-21 victory for BYU.

+2026–present: Sitake versus Scalley

+In December 2025, Whittingham announced he was stepping down after 21 seasons coaching the Utes, making way for longtime defensive coordinator Morgan Scalley to take the reins after previously being designated the head coach-in-waiting.
+Whittingham would go on to take the head coaching position at Michigan in the weeks following.

 Future games

-After the game in 2021, the series was on a two-year hiatus, with Utah playing a home-and-home series with Florida.
-The future of the series was thrown into further doubt with BYU joining the Big 12 in 2023.
-However, the series was restored as a conference game with the announcement that Utah would also join the Big 12 beginning in 2024.
 In November 2023, it was announced that the matchup would be one of four in the Big 12 played on an annual basis through at least 2027.